reductstore/homepage/terms_and_conditions.md

 imposes specific data security or data protection obligations on ReductStore in addition to or different from those specified in the Service Specifications.

+5.3.
+Open Source Considerations: In the event parts of the Service Offerings transition to an open-source license after the designated delay period per BUSL-1.1, customers must exercise caution and ensure that no sensitive or protected data is intertwined or at risk due to this transition.
+ReductStore does not assume responsibility for data compromised due to the open-source status of any software component, especially if data protection best practices were not followed by the customer.

-## 6. Payments and Fees.
+## 6. Payments and Fees

+6.1. **Fees**
-6.1. **Fees**.We calculate and bill fees and charges monthly.
+* We calculate and bill fees and charges monthly.
 We may bill you more frequently for fees accrued if we suspect that your account is fraudulent or at risk of non-payment.
+* Some features or functionalities of ReductStore may be subject to certain conditions or time-based restrictions.
+Pricing details for these functionalities will be communicated directly to the users as deemed appropriate by ReductStore.
+It's important to note that any changes or evolutions of these functionalities could lead to adjustments in their pricing.
-You will pay us the applicable fees and charges for use of the Service Offerings as described on the ReductStore Website using one of the payment methods we support.
+* You agree to pay the fees and charges associated with your use of the Service Offerings.
+Payments can be made through the methods we accept.
+Keep in mind that our fees encompass all applicable taxes, depending on where the payment takes place.
-Fees and charges for any new Service or new feature of a Service will be effective when we post updated fees and charges on the ReductStore Website unless we expressly state otherwise in a notice.
-Our fees are inclusive of all taxes that are payable in respect of the Product or its Use in the jurisdiction in which the payment is either made or received.
-If you have obtained an exemption from the payment of such taxes or levies and you provide such information to ReductStore, ReductStore will take reasonable efforts to provide you with such invoicing documents as may enable you to obtain a refund or credit for the amount of taxes or levies so paid from any relevant revenue authority, if such a refund or credit is available.

-6.2.
-The Customer will pay, and authorizes ReductStore to charge, using the customer's selected payment method, for all applicable fees.
-Your payment for Subscription is non-refundable, and you may not cancel an Order Form or Subscription except as stated in this Agreement.
-All amounts payable by you under this Agreement will be paid to us without setoff or counterclaim, and without any deduction or withholding.
-Our fees include taxes and you will not pay applicable taxes and similar charges, including sales, usage, excise and value added taxes.
-The Customer is responsible for providing complete and accurate billing and contact information.
-ReductStore may suspend or terminate the Subscription if fees are overdue.
-Customer's account is set to auto-renewal, ReductStore may charge automatically for the renewal, unless the Customer notifies ReductStore that the Customer wants to cancel or disable auto-renewal.
+If you qualify for specific tax exemptions and furnish us with the necessary proof, ReductStore will make an effort to provide you with the appropriate invoicing materials.
+This could potentially assist you in claiming refunds or credits for such taxes.
+* Any new service or feature's fees will become effective once communicated directly to users, unless stated otherwise.

+6.2. **Billing & Renewals**

+* The Customer will pay, and authorizes ReductStore to charge, using the customer's selected payment method, for all applicable fees.
+* Payments for Subscriptions are non-refundable.
+Cancellations of Order Forms or Subscriptions are strictly governed by the terms of this Agreement.
+* When making your payments, they will be made without setoff, counterclaim, deduction, or withholding, unless the law requires such actions.
+* The prices we charge include any applicable taxes or related fees.
+However, if there are additional taxes or charges specific to your situation or location that weren't initially accounted for, you'll be responsible for those payments.
-ReductStore may revise service rates by providing the customer at least 30 days notice prior to the next charge.
+* In case the Customer's account is set for auto-renewal, ReductStore may automatically charge for the renewal, unless notified otherwise by the Customer.
+ReductStore reserves the right to revise service rates with a minimum 30-day notice prior to the next billing cycle.
-Nothing in this Agreement requires either party to pay any income taxes or similar charges of the other party.
-If applicable law requires you to withhold any amount from your payment, you will provide us with copies of documents related to your withholding upon our request.
+* Neither party is obligated to pay the other's income taxes or similar charges.
+If you're legally required to withhold any amount from your payments, you will provide us with relevant documentation upon request.
+* The Customer is obligated to provide complete and accurate billing and contact information.
+Failure to do so may lead to disruptions in the service.
+* ReductStore reserves the right to suspend or terminate the Subscription if there's an overdue payment.

 ## 7. Confidentiality